event4u-app/data-helpers/OPTIONAL_DEPENDENCIES.md

 ## Overview

-The package works standalone with PHP 8.2+ and provides polyfills for framework-specific classes when they're not available.
+The package works standalone with PHP 8.2+ for arrays, objects, JSON, and XML.
+Framework-specific features require the respective framework packages to be installed.

 **Supported Frameworks:**